agoldvarg/agoldvarg.github.io/source/_posts/2015-02-14-keyword-arguments.markdown

 #=> nice to see you
 ```

 Wonderful!
-Ruby can posit that you're passing in hash pairs for arguments.
-It also knows that you want to have defaults for those arguments, and it doesn't care what order you pass them into the method.
-That's what I call robust!
+So Ruby can posit that you're passing in hash pairs for these arguments.
+It also knows that you want to have defaults, and it doesn't care what order you pass each argument into the method.
+Now that's what I call robust!

-Closing thoughts
+Closing Thoughts
 ----------------

-To sum it up, keyword arguments allow you to create dynamic methods that are able to accept arguments in a multitue of ways.
-I'll definitely keep this tool in my bag of tricks when coding methods going forward.
-Thanks for reading!
-Keep coding!
+To sum it up, keyword arguments allow you to create dynamic methods able to accept arguments in a multitude of ways.
+I'll be keeping this tool handy when coding methods going forward.
+Thanks for reading and keep coding!

 **Resources**